 Short-term speed vs architecture debt

-Fast local decisions help short-term delivery, but without discipline they accumulate expensive long-term debt.
+Fast local decisions help short-term delivery.
+Without discipline, the same gain comes back as expensive long-term debt.

 What this section covers